AdamSmasherDerby/Statsbook-Tool/README.md

     * Added ability to export to new CRG 4.0 JSON format
     * Reduced liklihood of UUID collisions.
     * Changed derbyJSON export from UTF-8 to UTF-16
+* 2.1.5 -
+    * Fixed display if team name not entered.